 What are the symptoms?

-After 12 hours or so the pain becomes more constant, and your child will usually go off food and may vomit.
-Due to the vomiting, your child may become dehydrated.
+After 12 hours or so the pain becomes more constant, and the child will usually go off food and may vomit.
+Due to the vomiting, they may become dehydrated.
 Symptoms of dehydration include lethargy (tiredness), fewer wet nappies than usual and the soft spot (fontanel) on top of the head being sunken.

-Your child may also have a high temperature and a swollen stomach.
-Your child’s faeces (poo) may contain blood and mucus.
+The child may also have a high temperature and a swollen stomach, and their faeces (poo) may contain blood and mucus.